mramshaw/Secret-Santa/README.md

 receive gifts from that family member (and vice-versa).
 Everyone else will receive a gift from a random family member.

+Each family member (and partner) must have a unique name.
+Duplicate names will create runtime exceptions.

 [TDD](http://en.wikipedia.org/wiki/Test-driven_development) was used for this exercise with the [pytest framework](http://docs.pytest.org/en/latest/).